 4. Costa Rica

 Costa Rica is a safe, stable country with a growing economy and a government that is encouraging foreign investment.
-It enjoys many of the same advantages of Panama, except that it is not as wealthy, and therefore the cost of living there is lower.
+It enjoys many of the same advantages of Panama, except that it is not as wealthy, and therefore the cost of living is a bit lower.

 It’s also attracting a large number of US retirees, and even some non-retirees who are drawn by both low cost of living and the tropical climate.